ideaglory/php-class-validate/README.md

 $validate->setMessages([
     'name.required' => 'The name is mandatory.',
-    'name.alpha_dash' => 'The name can only contain letters, numbers, dashes, and underscores.', 'email.required' => 'The email is mandatory.',
+    'name.alpha_dash' => 'The name can only contain letters, numbers, dashes, and underscores.', 'emails.email.required' => 'The email is mandatory.',
-    'email.email' => 'The email must be a valid email address.', 'age.required' => 'The age is mandatory.',
+    'emails.email.email' => 'The email must be a valid email address.', 'emails.email_confirm.required' => 'The email is mandatory.',
+    'emails.email_confirm.email' => 'The email must be a valid email address.', 'emails.email_confirm.equal' => 'Emails does not match.',
+    'age.required' => 'The age is mandatory.',
     'age.numeric' => 'The age must be a number.', 'age.min' => 'The age must be at least 18.',